Alliance of I&R Systems (AIRS)

 AIRS Certification is a professional credentialing program for individuals working within the I&R sector of human services.
 Certification is a measurement of documented knowledge in the field of I&R and I&R/A reflecting specific competencies and related performance criteria, which describe the knowledge, skills, attitudes and work-related behaviors needed by I&R practitioners to successfully execute their responsibilities.
 The AIRS Certification Program is operated in alignment with national standards for credentialing organizations.
 Certification is available for three specializations within I&R. Individuals who successfully pass the AIRS certification examination are awarded professional certification in the following:

-- CIRS — Certification for I&R Specialists
+- CRS - Certification for Community Resource Specialist

-- CRS — Certification for Resource Specialists
+- CRS-DC - Certification for Community Resource Specialist - Database Curator

-In order to be eligible to take the CIRS or CIRS-A/D exam, AIRS requires at least 1 full year of employment in I&R for applicants with a Bachelors or higher degree, 2 years of employment in I&R for applicants with an Associates degree, and 3 years of employment in I&R for applicants with a High School diploma or GED.
+In order to be eligible to take the CRS or CRS-A/D exam, AIRS requires at least 1 full year of employment in I&R for applicants with a Bachelors or higher degree, 2 years of employment in I&R for applicants with an Associates degree, and 3 years of employment in I&R for applicants with a High School diploma or GED.
 Applicants who lack the academic qualifications listed above, require 5 full years of I&R employment.

 Click here for more information on certification eligibility.

 Click here for a fact sheet on CRS-AD certification.

 AIRS Accreditation assesses the ability of an I&R program to demonstrate full compliance with the AIRS Standards.
 Accreditation is a multi-phase process that assesses more than 200 distinct operational components and culminates in a detailed onsite review.